This blog was originally published in June 2019. It was updated in October 2023.

 Reason #4: Speed Up Pulling Data and Making Predictions

-When it’s time to give your manager a report or plan for the next quarter, the data in a CRM is worth its weight in gold.
+When it’s time to present a report or plan for the next quarter, the data in a CRM is worth its weight in gold.
 Most CRMs make it easy to generate reports on things like growth in your number of leads, overall contact performance, deals closed relative to your goal and more.

-Even if you don’t need to create an official report, a CRM can let you know at a glance how your prospects and leads are performing.
+Even if you don’t need to create an official report, a CRM can tell you how your prospects and leads are performing at a glance.
 This helps you stay agile, be proactive and rethink your strategy if you see signs of trouble brewing.

 With this data, you’ll get a more complete picture of your prospects and pipeline — and that can help you win and keep more satisfied customers.